arielhasidim/mimic-uo-and-aki/README.md

 # MIMIC-IV hourly-adjusted urine output and AKI analysis

 SQL queries and R workflow to create datasets for hourly-adjusted urine output (UO) and AKI events as well as the original research results from the [MIMIC critical care database](https://mimic.mit.edu).
-This repository accompanies the article: *"Standardizing urine output data for AKI analysis: A multicenter proof of concept study"*.
+This repository accompanies the article: *"Toward urine output data standardization for AKI analysis: A multicenter proof of concept study"*.

 ## Table of contents